 • Trekking permit.

-• one English speaking government certificate holder trekking guide and Trekkers 2:1 porters.
+• One English-speaking government certificate holder trekking guide and trekkers 2:1 porters.

 • Kathmandu – Besishahar by bus and Besishahar- Dharapani by public Jeep.